aragon/osx/packages/contracts/docs/osx/01-how-it-works/01-core/03-plugins/index.md

 ## Understanding Plugins

-Plugins exist as instances created from the same base contract by

-- copying
-- cloning
-- create proxy
+Whenever a DAO installs a plugin, an instance of that plugin's base template is deployed using the configuration parameters defined by the DAO.
+For example, you may want to use a specific token for your DAO's voting process, which means you have to determine this within your plugin's configuration parameters.

-and **each instance is attached to and managed by exactly one DAO**.
+Each instance of a plugin is installed to a DAO through the granting of permissions.
+They are usually managed by only one DAO.

 :::info
 Lern more about the different [plugin types](../../../02-how-to-guides/02-plugin-development/02-plugin-types.md) in our How-to guide.
 :::

-This raises questions on how the DAO manages plugins and who actually owns plugins.
+This raises questions on how the DAO manages plugins and who actually owns plugins..

 ### How does the DAO Manage a Plugin?